 You might have it to treat areas of cancer in the bones.
 Cancer in the bone can weaken the bone and make it more likely to break (fracture).
 But radiotherapy can help to strengthen the bone cells.

 Radioactive liquid treatment

 You might have liquid internal radiotherapy treatment if you have cancer in several areas of your bone.
-Radioactive liquid therapies (radio isotopes) include radium 223 and strontium 89.
-You have them by injection into a vein.
-The radium 223 or strontium 89 circulates throughout the body.
+Radioactive liquid therapies (radio isotopes) include radium 223.
+You have radium 223 as an injection into a vein.
+The radium 223 circulates throughout the body.
 The areas of cancer cells in the bone take up the radioactive liquid and it destroys them.

 This type of treatment can help to control pain.
 It can also slow down the rate of growth of the cancer in the bones.